umbraco/Umbraco-CMS/V8_GETTING_STARTED.md

 * When the website starts you'll see the Umbraco installer.
 Just follow the prompts.
 * You're all set!

-### Wan't to run from a zip instead?
+### Want to run from a zip instead?

 If you just want to try out a few things, you can run the site from a zip file which you can download from here https://github.com/umbraco/Umbraco-CMS/releases/tag/temp8-cg18.

-We recommend running the site with the Visual Studio since you'll be able to remain up to date with the latest source code changes.
+We recommend running the site with Visual Studio since you'll be able to remain up to date with the latest source code changes.

 ### Making code changes